-- These Guidelines, the EOI template, and the Full proposal template which are available on our Biennial grants webpage - Our Resilience Strategy for Natural Hazard Risk Reduction 2024-2029 which sets out our ambition to address New Zealand's resilience challenges. - Our Research Strategy 2024 which outlines how we wish to build our evidence base to support smart decision making and lead to innovative ways to reduce impacts from natural hazards. - Our Research Investment Priorities Statement 2025 which is designed to help applicants align their proposals with our areas of research interest. - Template Research Funding Contract - Budget Template - In the Appendix to these Guidelines the Assessor Scoring Criteria
+- These Guidelines, the EOI template, and the Full proposal template which are available on our Biennial grants webpage. - Our Resilience Strategy for Natural Hazard Risk Reduction 2024-2029 which sets out our ambition to address New Zealand's resilience challenges. - Our Research Strategy 2024 which outlines how we wish to build our evidence base to support smart decision making and lead to innovative ways to reduce impacts from natural hazards. - Our Research Investment Priorities Statement 2025 which is designed to help applicants align their proposals with our areas of research interest. - Template Research Funding Contract - Budget Template - Guidelines the Assessor Scoring Criteria, in Appendix 1 of this document